 The UC Global Health Institute Women’s Health, Gender and Empowerment Center of Expertise (WHGE COE) is offering internship opportunities to UC students who are interested in issues of women’s health, gender and empowerment.
+Due to the COVID-19 pandemic, all of this year's internships will be remote.

 The Internship Program